AlexandruHau/DE-MRI-Model/README.md

 # DE-MRI-Model
 ## Alexandru-Mihai Hau

-The project approaches the estimation of the Glomerular Flow Rate (GFR) parameter of the kidney using the Multiperceptron architecture for a neural network.
+The project approaches the Dynamic Contrast-Enhanced Magnetic Resonance Imaging methods for estimating the vascular system of the region surrounding the kidney.
+The Extended Tofts Model is used as the pharmacokinetic model.
+The patient is administered intravenously a Contrast Agent Gd concentration which represents the Arterial Input Function.
+However, the CA concentration in the kidney is different, given by the Extended Tofts Model Equation.
+This project approaches the estimation of the following parameters: the transfer rate of CA from the plasma to the kidney, the plasma volume fraction, the time decay constant of the CA sample and the time offset.
+This has been done by implementing the Multi-Layer Perceptron MLP Architecture for an Artifical Neural Network.

 ### Instructions to run the code